alexandre-roux/quizmyride/README.md

 ## Notes

-- Audio is preloaded on app mount to minimize latency when playing feedback sounds.
+- Audio and images are lazy-loaded to improve initial load times.
+Sounds are warmed up on first user interaction to minimize latency before playback.
 - The default number of questions is currently set in `src/App.jsx`.

 ## Contributing